cosmos/ibc/papers/2020-05/src/fungible-token-transfer.md

 The section specifies packet data structure and state machine handling logic for the transfer of fungible tokens over an IBC channel between two modules on separate chains.
 The state machine logic presented allows for safe multi-chain denomination handling with permissionless channel opening.
-This logic constitutes a "fungible token transfer bridge module", interfacing between the IBC routing module and an existing asset tracking module on the host state machine.
+This logic constitutes a "fungible token transfer bridge module", interfacing between the IBC routing module and an existing asset tracking module on the host ledger.

 \vspace{3mm}